 My scholarly interests range from historical and diachronic linguistics, particularly morphosyntactic variation and change including change in progress, to formal and corpus linguistics.

-I am specialising in historical syntax and language change.
-For my PhD thesis (Universiteit van Tilburg, NL, 2005), I researched the character, rise and fall of the afinite construction (finite auxiliary ellipsis) in Early New High German.
+I obtained a PhD in Linguistics from Tilburg University (NL) in 2005 with a dissertation on the character, rise and fall of the afinite construction (finite auxiliary ellipsis) in Early New High German.
 From 2006 to 2009, I worked as a Research Associate on the AHRC funded project The development of negation in the languages of Europe at the University of Cambridge.
 One of my interests within that project was the development of negation in the history of Low German, and I built a corpus of negative clauses in Middle Low German chancery documents.
 My book summarising this research was published with OUP in 2014.

 Since moving to Ghent in January 2010, I have worked on the interaction between negation and modality (within the GIST project) and the development of the conditional use of modal verbs in West-Germanic (FWO grant #FWO12/PDO/014).
 On 1 October 2013, I became a professor for Historical German Linguistics at Ghent University.

-I am a member of the network project 'Morphosyntactic change through corpora in German and beyond' at the DAAD Research Hub for German Studies at Cambridge University (2016-2018), and a member of the Verein für Niederdeutsche Sprachforschung (VndS).
-From June 2017 on, I serve the board of the VndS as the editor of the Niederdeutsches Jahrbuch.
-From October 2018 onwards, I am succeeding Jacques Van Keymeulen as one of the editors of Taal & Tongval.
+I am a member of the network project 'Morphosyntactic change through corpora in German and beyond' at the DAAD Research Hub for German Studies at Cambridge University (2016-2018), the FWO Scientific Research Network (WOG) "Historical Sociolinguistics" (lead: VUB).
+I serve on the board of the Verein für Niederdeutsche Sprachforschung (VndS) as the editor of the Niederdeutsches Jahrbuch, and am a member of the editorial board of Taal & Tongval.